 Spouted matcha bowl

 The matcha bowl with spout can be useful when it comes to serving matcha tea for guests.
 With this matcha bowl, you are meant to whisk up the matcha tea just as you would in any other bowl, but then you can pour it into a series of cups.
-The matcha bowl with spout is good if you prefer to drink matcha out of a glass rather than the bowl directly, which is how they do it in the Japanese tea ceremony.
+The matcha bowl with spout is good if you prefer to use it as a matcha mixing bowl and not drink out of the bowl directly.